Create a Simple Storefront Icon

 Step 1

-Create a new document and create a rectangle with the Rectangle tool (M).
+In order to create a storefront icon, first begin a new document and make a rectangle with the Rectangle tool (M).
 Keep this rectangle about half as long as it is tall.
 Within the rectangle, create two more rectangles.
 One will be the window and the second will be a door.

 Step 2